bladeacer/flexcyon/docs/docs/credits/index.md

 - `@TundraMoonlight` on the Obisidian Members' Group Discord for inspiration for the TUI add-on
 - `@Kapirklaa` on the Obisidian Members' Group Discord (@ElsaTam on GitHub) for inspiration for callout metadata utilities
 - `@BEN10` on the Obisidian Members' Group Discord for fixes to the documentation, Powerlevel10k layout
+- `@Michael` on the Obisidian Members' Group Discord for global heading indicators
 ___
 Last but not least, *you* for using the theme and reading the documentation :D